wrender/transferscripts/README.md

 ### Secure Server
 1. Put contents of /opt/mirrorsync/container_mirror/sync_registry into /opt/sync_registry
 2. Edit /opt/sync_registry/config.yaml to suit your needs
-2. Setup local destination directories  (Should be larger storage.
+3. Setup local destination directories  (Should be larger storage.
 1TB at least)
-2. Setup user, ssh key, and destination directories (Setup passwordless ssh key, so both systems can ssh)
+4. Setup user, ssh key, and destination directories (Setup passwordless ssh key, so both systems can ssh)
+5. Install python plugins in files/python-plugins.
+For example: `python3 -m pip install ./downloads/SomeProject-1.0.4.tar.gz`
-3. Run setup: `sudo /opt/sync_registry/setup.py`
+6. Run setup: `sudo /opt/sync_registry/setup.py`
-4. Run the service:  sudo systemctl  enable mirrorsync --now
+7. Run the service:  sudo systemctl  enable mirrorsync --now

-### Usage
+## Usage
 -  Once the service is running on the DMZ server, you can view the log at /opt/mirrorsync/mirrorsync.log to view information, or run `sudo systemctl status mirrorsync` to view systemctl status

 -  You can list images in /opt/mirrorsync/container_mirror/images.txt that you want to syncronize from the internet.
 For example: `echo "httpd:2.4.54" >> /opt/mirrorsync/container_images.txt`